anbergem/opencv_wrapper/README.md

-# Simple helper package for opencv
+# Simple helper package for opencv-python
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 cvhelper is a simpler wrapper for the opencv-python package.
 As mentioned package only